 ‘A hunter does not have mercy on a sick animal’ (an Akan adage)

 The thought of the above adage is illustrated by the case of the private university sector in Ghana.
 Before the COVID-19 pandemic, the survival of the universities in this sector, which employs thousands of Ghanaians, was heavily dependent on admission numbers and students’ ability to pay fees.
 Worse yet, several of these universities were even struggling for students due to the dwindling number of international students coming to study in Ghana.
 To add insults to injury, they faced a fierce competition from their counterpart public universities who had expanded their respective distance education programmes in a bid to boost up their Internally Generated Funds in order to compensate for the drop in Government subventions to their institutions.
-However, when injuries occur, contact Wagner and Jones and get legal advice.

 As if that was not enough for the already crippling private university sector, COVID-19 reared its ugly head raking in havoc of global proportions.
 The sector was hard hit where it actually hurt- right in the middle of the semester- when most students had not even paid their semester school fees.
 Sad to say, several of these universities did not have the requisite technological systems in place to ensure the unabated continuance of the academic activities even in the midst of the crises.